-Latest diagnostic criteria for carpal tunnel
+Latest diagnostic criteria

 The latest diagnostic criteria for carpal tunnel comes from the recommendations of the National Institute of Occupational Safety and Health (NIOSH) for work-related carpal tunnel syndrome.